Functional quantization of rough volatility and applications to volatility derivatives: Numerical results for the RL case

 \subsection{Pricing and comparison with Monte Carlo}

-In this section we show and comment some plots related to the estimation of VIX Futures prices.
+In this section we show and comment some plots related to the estimation of prices of derivatives on the VIX and realized variance.
 We set the values $H=0.1$ and $\nu = 1.18778$ for the parameters and investigate three different initial forward variance curves~$v_0(\cdot)$, as in~\cite{Muguruza}:

 \begin{itemize} \item[] Scenario 1. $v_0(t)= 0.234^2$;

 \item[] Scenario 2. $v_0(t)= 0.234^2(1 + t)^2$;